sasunih/Spatial_Converter/README.md

 # Spatial Converter
 [Seurat by satijalab](https://satijalab.org/seurat/), [AnnData by scverse](https://anndata.readthedocs.io/en/stable/) and [BioConductor's SpatialExperiment](https://www.bioconductor.org/packages/release/bioc/html/SpatialExperiment.html) are some of the most commonly used data objects for spatial omics data.
-These functions provide the ability to convert between Seurat and the other data objects.

-Conversion between AnnData and Seurat uses csv files as an intermediary.
+These functions provide the ability to convert between Seurat and the other data objects, using csv files as an intermediary.

 # Dependencies
 R: